Abdullah007noman/Hands_on-08/README.md

        * Instead of sorting the entire array, Quickselect focuses on finding the desired element by partially partitioning the array.
        * This reduces unnecessary computation and improves efficiency.

-#  2. Implementation of stack,queue and singly limk list
+#  2. Implementation of stack,queue and singly link list

 This program contains a Python implementation of three fundamental data structures: Stack, Queue, and Singly Linked List.
 The implementation adheres to the following constraints: